santiagonar1/tum-tastic-thesis/template/main.typ

 #abbr.load("abbreviations.csv")

 // Import each chapter here
-#import "chapters/theory.typ" as theory
+#import "theory.typ" as theory
-#import "chapters/introduction.typ" as introduction
+#import "introduction.typ" as introduction

 // We configure the template
 #show: dissertation.with()